Fuhai County

+Fuhai County (福海县) as the official romanized name, also transliterated from Uyghur as Burultokay County (بۇرۇلتوقاي ناھىيىسى; 布伦托海县), is a county in the Xinjiang Uyghur Autonomous Region and is under the administration of the Altay Prefecture.
+It has an area of 33319.38 km2 with a population of 65,600.
+The county's postcode is 836400.

 History

-From about the 12th to the 7th century BC, the Scythians nomadic in the area.
-From the 7th to the 3rd century before, this place was the territory of Hujie State.
-In 176 BC, the Huns conquered the Hujie Kingdom, which was the territory of the Hujie King in the right part of the Huns.
-In 48 AD, the Xiongnu was divided into two parts, the north and the south, and this place belonged to the territory of King Huyan of the North Huns.
-From the 3rd to the 4th century AD, it was the land of Hud.
-In the 5th century AD, Rouran was strong and prosperous, and it was called Rouran annexation.
+From about the 12th to the 7th century BC, the Saka people nomadic in the area.
+From the 7th to the 3rd century before, this place was the territory of Hujie tribe (呼揭).
+In 176 BC, Xiongnu conquered the Hujie tribe, after this incident, the territory was ruled by the Hujie Prince (呼揭王) in the right wing of the Xiongnu.
+In 48 AD, Xiongnu was separated into Northern Xiongnu and Southern Xiongnu, this territory was ruled by King Huyan (呼衍王) whom swore allegiance to the Northern Xiongnu.
+From the 3rd to the 4th century AD, here was belonged to Hude tribe (呼得).
+In the 5th century AD, it was conquered by Rouran.

-In 552, Ashina Tumen defeated Rouran and established the Turkic Khanate.
-In 583, the Turkic Khanate was divided into two parts, the east and the west, which belonged to the Western Turkic Khanate.
-In 605, the Tiele Khanate was established, and this place was the territory of Yexi Khan, the leader of Xueyantuo, the deputy Khan of the Khanate.
-Around 620, the Shekui Khan of the Western Turks expelled Xue Yantuo from the Ulungu River Basin.
-In 658, Tang defeated the Western Turkic Khanate, and this place was under the jurisdiction of Jinshan Protectorate.
-In 702, the Tang Dynasty established the Beiting Protectorate, which was still nomadic by the Turkic tribes, under the jurisdiction of the Beiting Protectorate.
-In 757, the Huihe Khanate sent troops to help the Tang Dynasty to pacify the Anshi Rebellion, and its clan power gradually spread to the west of Jinshan.
+In 552, Bumin Qaghan defeated Rouran and established the First Turkic Khaganate.
+In 583, the Turkic Khanate was separated into Western Turkic Khaganate and Eastern Turkic Khaganate, here belonged to the Western Turkic Khanate.
+In 605, this place was ruled by Xueyantuo.
+Around 620, Western Turkic Khaganate expelled Xueyantuo from the Ulungu River Basin.
+In 658, Tang defeated the Western Turkic Khanate, and this place was under the jurisdiction of Jinshan Protectorate (金山都護府).
+In 702, Beiting Protectorate was established, although this place was under the jurisdiction of Beiting Protectorate, however, the Turkic tribes still nomadic here.
+In 757, the Uyghur Khaganate sent troops to help the Tang Dynasty to pacify the Anshi Rebellion, and its clan power gradually spread to the west of Jinshan.
 In 790, Tibetan Empire captured Beiting Protectorate.
-The following year, the Huihe Khanate recovered Beiting, and this place was changed to belong to the Huihe Khanate.
+The following year, the Uyghur Khanate reconquered Beiting, since then, this place was to belong to the Uyghur Khanate.

 In the late Liao Dynasty, this place was the nomadic land of the Turkic Naiman tribe.
-The Jin Dynasty destroyed the Liao Dynasty, and Yelu Dashi, a nobleman of the Liao Dynasty, moved westward to Central Asia, and established the Western Liao Dynasty in 1130.
-In 1205, the Mongolian conquered the Naiman tribe and killed its leader, Taiyang Khan.
-This place is the territory of Okuotai Khan.
-In 1251, the province of Bishi Balihang Shangshu was established, and this place was changed to the jurisdiction of the province.
+The Jin Dynasty destroyed the Liao Dynasty.
+Yelu Dashi, a nobleman of the Liao Dynasty, moved westward to Central Asia, and established the Qara Khitai in 1130.
+In 1205, the Mongolian conquered Naiman tribe and killed its leader, Tayang Khan.
+This place is hereditary ruled by the House of Ögedei.
+In 1251, the Beshbalik Province (別失八里等處行尚書省) was established, and this place was changed to the jurisdiction of the province.